-Author has written 15 stories for Harry Potter, Percy Jackson and the Olympians, Criminal Minds, Sherlock, Teen Wolf, Spider-Man, Arrow, and Avengers.
+Author has written 17 stories for Harry Potter, Percy Jackson and the Olympians, Criminal Minds, Sherlock, Teen Wolf, Spider-Man, Arrow, and Avengers.

-T. V. Shows: Criminal Minds, Grimm, House, Castle, Sherlock, Elementary, Buffy the Vampire Slayer, Charmed, Avatar: The Last Airbender, Forever, NCIS, etc.
+T. V. Shows: Criminal Minds, House, Castle, Sherlock, Buffy the Vampire Slayer, Angel, Dare Devil, Charmed, Avatar: The Last Airbender, Forever, Supernatural, NCIS, NCIS: LA etc.

 Books: Harry Potter, Percy Jackson and the Olympians series, Heroes of Olympus Series, The Hunger Games Trilogy, Lord of the Rings Trilogy, Leviathan, Agatha Christie mystery novels, The Maze Runner trilogy, 1984, To Kill a Mockingbird, etc.

-Amazing fan fiction that I found on alternative sites.
-Just too fantastic not to share:
+Amazing fan fiction that I found on alternative sites:

 Story Status Updates: